SFDigitalServices/sfgov/README.md

 (https://gist.github.com/Chaser324/ce0505fbed06b947d962)
 (https://www.atlassian.com/git/tutorials/making-a-pull-request)
 TLDR version:
-1. Fork the repo
-2. Create a branch and make changes on your fork.
+1. Create a branch and make changes.
 Push branch.
-3. Open a pull request.
+2. Open a pull request to merge from branch to master.
-4. The team reviews, discusses, and makes change requests to the change
+3. The team reviews, discusses, and makes change requests to the change
-5. Change is approved and merged
+4. Change is approved and merged

-## Keep your fork up to date
-1. Set upstream of fork `git remote add upstream git@github.com:SFDigitalServices/sfgov.git`
-2. Fetch from upstream `git fetch upstream`
-3. Switch to master `git checkout master`
-4. Merge upstream's master into fork master `git merge upstream\master`
+5. Delete branch

 ## Adding a contrib module
 1. Create a new branch `git clone -b new_branch`